Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 It ranges from 0 to 1 as output.

-let's look at what it looks like when we take derivative of logistic funciton:
+let's look at what it will be when we take derivative of logistic funciton:

 $$\begin{align}
 \frac{d}{dz} g(z) &= \frac{1}{(1+\exp(-z))^2}\big(\exp(-z)\big)\\